 Asset managers have an obvious incentive to ensure the companies they invest in are backing up their green claims.
 Greenwashing can result in reputational damage, regulatory fines and a sizeable impact on an investee company’s share price.

-In a more recent case, Italian oil company Eni was fined €5 million by the country’s antitrust regulator in January 2020 after running a marketing campaign that presented its palm-oil derived “Diesel Plus” biofuel as having a positive impact on the environment, without mentioning the links between palm oil and deforestation.
-The watchdog also found the advert’s claim the fuel reduced emissions by 40 per cent compared with conventional diesel was misleading.14
+For example, Italian oil company Eni was fined €5 million by the country’s antitrust regulator in January 2020 after running a marketing campaign that presented its palm-oil derived “Diesel Plus” biofuel as having a positive impact on the environment, without mentioning the links between palm oil and deforestation.
+The watchdog also found the advert’s claim the fuel reduced emissions by 40 per cent compared with conventional diesel was misleading.5

-Blatant greenwashing is relatively rare.
+Blatant greenwashing, however, is relatively rare.
 More often, companies will pledge their commitment to the green transition while lobbying against new climate regulation behind the scenes.
-Asset managers should be alert to such practices and engage with companies to put a stop to them.

 “Asset managers should ensure companies’ public stance on issues like climate change is aligned with their strategies.
-For example, some companies will talk a good game but spend a lot of money lobbying policymakers to allow them to maintain an unsustainable status quo.
-Alignment of lobbying with science-based climate goals is one of the asks we have made of the most carbon-intensive companies we engage with,” says Tayler.
+For example, some companies will talk a good game but spend a lot of money lobbying policymakers to allow them to maintain an unsustainable status quo.” says Thomas Tayler, senior manager at Aviva Investors’ Sustainable Finance Centre for Excellence.

 In another, more subtle, form of greenwashing, companies may present themselves as supportive of the green transition while failing to look into their links to polluting activities further down the supply chain.
-At issue here are the “Scope 3” emissions associated with companies’ customers and suppliers, which can introduce overlooked climate risk into investment portfolios.
+At issue here are the “Scope 3” emissions associated with companies’ customers and suppliers.

-To ensure companies provide a clearer and more comprehensive picture of their exposure, both credit and equity investors can engage with them to adopt science-based targets for emissions reductions that incorporate Scope 3.20 Consumer goods giant Unilever is among the firms leading the way, having pledged to track and reduce the emissions associated with raw materials and customer use of its products (such Scope 3 emissions are estimated to account for 90 per cent of the overall footprint of the consumer goods industry).21
+To ensure companies provide a clearer and more comprehensive picture of their exposure, both credit and equity investors can engage with them to adopt science-based targets for emissions reductions that incorporate Scope 3.9

 Figure 1: The average procurement budget of a FTSE 100 company is 400 times its spending on CSR